elof/popular/_data/jeanne/2020-09-17-watercolor-paper-pinwheels.md

 And here she is.
 So easy to make and looks wonderful hanging in a doorway or in your window

 ![](/assets/IMG_8786.jpeg)

+Be sure to follow along in the future for more fun with art.
+Bye!